Leigh Arnold: Theatre

 Arnold's theatre experience in Ireland includes Gerry Stenbridges' he Grown Up's, at the Peacock Theatre, Helen of Troy in Michael Scotts Trojan Women, The Vagina Monologues, My First Time and, in 2010, the role of Mina in Michael Scotts Dracula at the Tivoli Theatre.

 Philanthropy

-Arnold combines her acting work with charity work and from 2009 to 2011 was an Ambassador for UNICEF Ireland.
+Arnold combined her acting work with charity work and from 2009 to 2011 was an Ambassador for UNICEF Ireland.

-She is also a patron of FirstLight, a charity supporting families experiencing death of young children.
+She was also a patron of FirstLight, a charity supporting families experiencing death of young children.

 Personal life

 Arnold has had two sons with Steve Davies.
 Their wedding was postponed from 2013 to 2014 after Flynn's sudden infant death aged 2 weeks.
 Arnold went on become a patron of the First Light charity.

 In 2015 she had a daughter.
 The family moved to Ibiza where Arnold had a second daughter, in 2019.
 Arnold and Davies divorced in 2022.